Universal on-chip polarization handling with deep photonic networks: Conclusion

 \section{Conclusion}

-In summary, we have presented a pioneering methodology for the design of photonic devices capable of arbitrary on-chip polarization manipulation through deep photonic networks.
-By harnessing custom tapers and a software-defined neural network framework, we presented the design of broadband devices with state-of-the-art performance metrics including flat-top transmission bands, high extinction ratios, and wide operational bandwidths.
-Specifically, our numerical results demonstrate extinction ratios of over 20 dB, and operational bandwidths exceeding 120 nm centered around 1550 nm across various devices for both polarization-independent and polarization-specific photonic tasks.
-The demonstrated scalability and adaptability of this design framework can advance integrated photonics capabilities, with potential applications in optical communication, sensing, and computing.
+In summary, we presented a pioneering deep photonic network methodology for designing devices for arbitrary on-chip polarization manipulation.
+Using custom tapers and a software-defined neural network framework, we designed broadband devices with state-of-the-art metrics including flat-top transmission, high extinction ratios, and wide operational bandwidths.
+Our numerical results specifically show >20 dB extinction ratios and >120 nm operational bandwidths (centered at 1550 nm) for various polarization-handling tasks.
+This design framework's demonstrated scalability and adaptability can advance integrated photonics, with potential applications in optical communication, sensing, and computing.